 “It’s a really good place for me to learn what it is I want to do in the realm of photography,” she says.

-While at Newhouse, Nguyen worked closely with Mike Davis, Newhouse’s Alexia Tsairis Endowed Chair in Documentary Photography, who also used to work at National Geographic.
+While at Newhouse, Nguyen worked closely with Mike Davis, Newhouse’s Alexia Endowed Chair, who also used to work at National Geographic.
 After leaving Syracuse, she kept in contact with him.